In 2023 we hosted the world’s first virtual antinatalist conference – AAC23: Antinatalism at a Crossroads. You can find the sessions from AAC23 below.

 Wild Animal Contraception

-Oscar Horta is a moral philosopher in the Department of Philosophy and Anthropology at the University of Santiago de Compostela.
-He has written many papers and books on the topics of animal ethics, including his 2022 book Making a Stand for Animals.
-In 2012 he co-founded Animal Ethics, a non-profit that promotes the moral consideration of animals and creates resources for advocates to use.
+Oscar Horta is a moral philosopher at the University of Santiago de Compostela.
+He is the author of multiple books and essays, including Making a Stand for Animals and Debunking the Idyllic View of Natural Processes.
+He is also the co-founder of the Animal Ethics, a non-profit promoting the moral consideration of animals and creating resources for animal advocates.

 Panel: Building a Healthy Antinatalist Community

-Amanda Sukenick has been producing antinatalist content since 2010.
-She created the film The EFIList in 2016 and is the host of The Exploring Antinatalism Podcast.
-She has an up-coming book co-authored with Matti Häyry, Antinatalism, Extinction and The End of Procreative Self-Corruption.
+Amanda Sukenick is an antinatalist content creator and host of The Exploring Antinatalism Podcast.
+She is also the co-author of Antinatalism, Extinction and The End of Procreative Self-Corruption.
+In 2016, she released the film The EFIList.

-Ash Wickety an antinatalist and animal rights activist.
-Ash has done extensive work with Stop Having Kids, and was the co-host of the former MNintersectional podcast.
+Ash Wickety is an antinatalist and animal rights activist.
+Ash has worked with Stop Having Kids and was the co-host of the MNintersectional Podcast.

 In Conversation With… Magnus Vinding